Global Poker overview

 Creating a new Global Poker account is significantly easier than signing up with a typical real-money poker platform.
 In fact, you can even use your Facebook account during the registration process.

 It boils down to filling out a simple form and confirming your email address.
 You’ll be required to provide some basic personal information, including your name, address, and date of birth.
-You’ll only be asked to verify your account when you request your first real-money cash-out.
+You’ll only be asked to verify your account when you first try to redeem $weeps Cash winnings as real cash prizes.

 What’s more, Global Poker doesn’t require customers to download any poker software because the client app is 100 percent browser-based.
 All in all, the unique legal status of Global Poker makes it the most accessible platform available to Americans these days.